The Best Way To Change The Future Is To Design It

 You know you create a piece of art that comes to life when you can feel it is breathing, when it talks to you and starts raising questions.
-The team of designers from Sinot Yacht Architecture & Design redefine a relationship between art and superyachts by pushing the boundaries of unconventional design that expand as soon as we reach what we think is their edge.
+Sinot Yacht Architecture & Design, who will be present at Monaco Yacht Show also this year, redefine a relationship between art and superyachts by pushing the boundaries of unconventional design that expand as soon as we reach what we think is their edge.

 Art Of Life

 Enjoy Your Life Today: Yesterday Is Gone; Tomorrow Is Never Promised

 Sander Sinot explains: “Sometimes one can forget that our life has a limited amount of time, so one can question, how do we use the hours we live?
 There is no answer other than to invest as much time as possible towards the quality of living.
 Freedom, love and quality time with family and friends is key.
 With our yacht concept Art of Life, we want to address this as yacht architects and designers.”

 Art of Life is created for art-loving and explorer-minded owners with an emphasis on aesthetics and beauty, without compromising on functionality, space and technology.
 The striking exterior style, with its overhang at the stern and forward projecting bow, is reminiscent of a 16th century Dutch icon of shipbuilding.
 The schooner yacht ’Schoon’ means both ‘good looking’ and ‘clean’ in Dutch.
 This led to the term ‘schooner’ which stands for a fast, versatile and efficient hull.